hammerchu/JDE6-01/README.md

 mini-tutorial about VI https://medium.com/@tburgess57/the-vi-text-editor-crash-course-bacdedfe71

 How to just save and quite: Press ESC first, then type the following command then ENTER :wq -> write to a file and then quite :q -> quit

+What is a repo - https://youtu.be/A-4WltCTVms
+What is a remote Repo - https://youtu.be/Lb4yvfrX_7I

+What is git Clone - https://youtu.be/aHMPn57ZmJo

+What is a Commit - https://youtu.be/XfDbGgSwa5I
+What is a Pull - https://youtu.be/v4g6y_HsgpA